Cryptocurrency & Digital Asset

 Our Approach to Cryptocurrency Litigation

-Scott Armstrong and Drew Bradylyons built and tried complex financial fraud cases at the highest levels of DOJ.
+Scott Armstrong and Drew Bradylyons built and tried complex financial fraud cases at DOJ.
 That experience translates directly to civil cryptocurrency and digital asset litigation.
-The firm knows how to develop case theories from complex financial data, manage discovery in document-intensive matters, retain and prepare expert witnesses, and distill complex blockchain evidence into an understandable format for a federal judge or jury.
+The firm develops case theories from complex financial data, manages discovery in document-intensive matters, retains and prepares expert witnesses, and distills complex blockchain evidence into clear arguments for a federal judge or jury.

 Blockchain Tracing

-The firm’s experience with crypto and digital asset tracing is critical to obtaining relief in federal court.
-Judges granting TROs and asset freezes require specific, reliable evidence of where the assets are and how they got there.
-Judges denying or limiting TROs also demand the same evidence from defense counsel.
-On either side, the firm knows how to identify, build, and present that evidence in court.
+The firm’s tracing experience is critical at every stage of a federal court dispute.
+Judges granting or denying TROs and asset freezes require specific, reliable evidence of where the assets are and how they got there.
+Whether challenging the government’s wallet attribution or building a defense to a clawback demand, the firm knows how to identify, evaluate, and present that evidence in court.

 Technical Review